SQL COALESCE Function

 COALESCE (expression1, expression2, ......, expressionN)

-SQL Coalesce example
+SQL COALESCE Function example

-Use this Coalesce on String data.
+Use this SQL Coalesce on String data.
 The first statement returns Apple as the Output because this function will return the first non empty value.

 The second SQL Server statement returns Orange as the Output.
 Because the first one is Null, the function always returns the first not empty value.

-Return First Not Null Value from arguments 0
+SQL COALESCE Function Return First Not Null Value from arguments 0

 The working functionality of Coalesce on Numerical values

-on Numeric Values 1
+Coalesce on Numeric Values 1

-Coalesce Practical example
+SQL COALESCE Practical example

 How to write this SQL Server Coalesce function on a table with a practical example that you might see in real-time.
 For this demonstration, we use the [Emp] table.